 Authentic Angus Young Autograph Examples ACDC Signed Memorabilia.
 Genuine autographs of Angus Young.

 Angus McKinnon Young (born 31 March 1955) is an Australian musician; best known as the co-founder, lead guitarist, songwriter, and sole constant original member of the Australian hard rock band AC/DC.
-He is known for his energetic performances, schoolboy-uniform stage outfits, and his own version of Chuck Berry’s duckwalk.
+Known for his energetic performances, schoolboy-uniform stage outfits, and his own version of Chuck Berry’s duckwalk.
 Angus Young autographs ranked 24th in Rolling Stone magazine’s 100 greatest guitarists of all-time list.
 In 2003, Young and the other members of AC/DC were inducted into the Rock and Roll Hall of Fame.

 In the 1950s, Young’s father, William Young (16 February 1911 – 30 May 1985), his mother, Margaret (14 July 1913 – 1988; maiden name also Young), and his elder seven siblings lived at 6 Skerryvore Road in the Cranhill district of Glasgow in Scotland.
 Cranhill was a tough, working-class suburb with high unemployment.

 Prior to moving to Cranhill, William worked first as a wheel boy in a rope works and then as a machine/saw operator in an asbestos/cement business.
 In 1940 William joined the Royal Air Force serving in World War II as a flight engine mechanic.
 After the war William worked as a yard man for a builder and then as a postman.